·

 As you’re training your mind to focus on your achievements and value as a person, celebrating your wins is one of the best ways to do this.

-Okay I have spoken a lot about self compassion, but that’s because it’s so important.
-When you choose to be kind to yourself, it becomes harder to be mean to yourself.
+When you choose to be kind to yourself, it becomes harder to be mean to yourself. it reinforces to yourself that you deserve care and compassion.

 The more you grow to love the person that you are, you’ll be more inclined to be compassionate and kind to yourself rather than critical.